Item Management Submission

 Low fidelity wireframes were drafted, prioritizing a user-friendly layout and on-page validation to reduce redundancies and save time.

-3. Add Label and order form fields for organization
+Labeled and ordered form fields for better organization

 PROTOTYPING & TESTING